valeIT/valeIT.github.io/_posts/2019-01-31-2014-05-06-###-Do-you-have-a-password-manager--.md

 ## Next steps

 Once you feel comfortable with using a password manager you can start using 2-factor authentication as well.
 Don't rush it though.
-Already switching from not using to using a password manager is a big chance and too much change too quickly would just make you go back to the start.
+Already switching from not using to using a password manager is a big change and too much if it too quickly would just make you go back to the start.

 I'm going to talk about two-factor authentication in the next installment.